s-KaiNet/spfx-fast-serve/docs/NgrokServe.md

 This is something completely new introduced for SPFx 1.13 and onwards.
 SPFx 1.13 added a new type of extension called [Adaptive Cards](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension).
 Mostly it's used inside Viva Connection Dashboards and mobile experiences.
 In the hosted workbench you can test adaptive cards.
 But what if you want to continue local development and see how it looks like inside your Viva MS Team's mobile app?
 Of course, you can use mobile view in dev tools, however on the actual device, it might be different.
 Or what if you have a bug, which is reproducible on a mobile device only?

-With spfx-fast-serve you can create a kind of proxy between your locally running dev server and Viva app, loading development javascript.
-You can use the [ngrok](https://ngrok.com/) tool as such a proxy and the _NgrokServePlugin_ from spfx-fast-serve.
+With `spfx-fast-serve` you can create a kind of proxy between your locally running dev server and Viva app, loading development javascript.
+You can use the [ngrok](https://ngrok.com/) tool as such a proxy and the _NgrokServePlugin_ from `spfx-fast-serve`.
 This approach works also for Teams Tabs if you wish to test them on mobile.

 ## How to configure

 ### Scaffold a new project

 You can use existing or just scaffold a brand new SPFx project with an adaptive card extension.
-Make sure to set _Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?:_ **Yes.**
+Make sure to set
+ _Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?:_ **Yes.**

 ### Run ngrok